amabdulr/CNWG/10-Core Writing Structures.md

    - Stem sentences should be complete sentences to ensure clarity, especially if they appear alone without immediate context.

-   - **Example**: "Figure 4 illustrates the workflow of the new system."
+   - **Examples for Clarification (Do Not Analyze):**: "Figure 4 illustrates the workflow of the new system."